tencentyun/qcloud-documents/api/计算与网络/黑石物理服务器/带外相关接口/重置带外VPN密码_en.md

 <td> createOrUpdate
 <td> Yes
 <td> String
-<td> The value is a string "create" or "update". create: Create a VPN account for this appId.
-The creation is only needed when "be_first = true" is returned by API <a href="/doc/api/386/6679" title="Get Out-of-Band VPN Information">Get Out-of-Band VPN Information (GetOutBandVPNAuthInfo)</a>;
+<td> The value is a string "create" or "update". <br>create: Create a VPN account for this appId.
+The creation is only needed when "be_first = true" is returned by <a href="/doc/api/386/6679" title="Get Out-of-Band VPN Information">GetOutBandVPNAuthInfo</a> API. <br>
 update: Modify the password for the VPN authenticated account.
 This is on the condition that this API has been called for the creation of a VPN authenticated user
 </tbody></table>